Complete Golf Store Business Logo

 If you find yourself short-sided in a greenside bunker (meaning you have a small area of green to work with), you want to choose a lofted wedge, such as a 60-degree lob wedge.
 The ball will be less likely to roll out as much.

-A sand wedge (56 degrees) or gap wedge (around 52 degrees) is your best choice if you have some green in play.
+A 56-degree sand wedge or gap wedge (around 52 degrees) is your best choice if you have some green in play.
 This will result in a somewhat longer ball flight out of the trap.
-Simply because one wedge is labeled "sand wedge" does not mean that it is the only club you can use while hitting out of a greenside bunker.
+Simply because one wedge is labeled “sand wedge” does not mean that it is the only club you can use while hitting out of a greenside bunker.

 Step 2: Take the Right Setup